expert1-pty-ltd/cloudsql-proxy/README.md

 ```

 #### Stop the Proxy
 Methods are exposed to Stop a specific instance, or Stop All instances.
+The StopProxy() method maintains a counter internally for the number of active calls to start the proxy.
+This helps keep the connection alive when multiple
+callers are making use of it.
+It is particularly helpful when implementing a Using pattern.
 ```
 proxy.StopProxy(instance);
 ```